-Here is what matters in healthcare branding.
+Here is what matters in pharmacy branding.

 Whether you call them customers, patients, clients or something else you must remember that it is their satisfaction that is the driving force behind the success of your GP surgery, pharmacy, opticians, hospital etc. Yes, there are other factors however customer satisfaction is the most important and the only one you can’t remove and still hope to succeed in the long term.

-Add to this the fact that the vast majority of providers offer an almost identical set of services to meet standard service level agreements and most healthcare brands have a problem around customer choice.
+Add to this the fact that the vast majority of providers offer an almost identical set of services to meet standard service level agreements and most pharmacy brands have a problem around customer choice.

 Choice is increasing but the service offering is the same.

-Healthcare branding and the consideration set
+Pharmacy branding and the consideration set

 A huge raft of factors affect the consideration set from location to parking, from what the customer’s plans are for the day to the mood they are in when they wake up.
-You can’t affect some of the factors however you can aim to increase the chance that your enterprise will feature near the top of the consideration set through healthcare branding.
+You can’t affect some of the factors however you can aim to increase the chance that your enterprise will feature near the top of the consideration set through pharmacy branding.

-Healthcare branding is a huge topic and incredibly interesting which is why we specialise in this area at DOSE Design.
+pharmacy branding is a huge topic and incredibly interesting which is why we specialise in this area at DOSE Design.
 There are two important factors when aiming to place your enterprise in the customers’ consideration set.

 The first is memory.